<fieldset>

 Additional requirements:

-• Insofar as possible, I want the <fieldset> and <section>
+- Insofar as possible, I want the

 to share a common set of modular classes, so that I don’t have to maintain two completely

-• Mobile devices have narrow screens, but some sections have long captions; captions longer than can fit
+different sets of styles. - Mobile devices have narrow screens, but some sections have long captions; captions longer than can fit

-• When CSS is disabled, the naked HTML should be comprehensible because of the appropriate use of
+the interwebs rely on re-positioning the caption, but don’t take multi-line captions into account.) - When CSS is disabled, the naked HTML should be comprehensible because of the appropriate use of

 standard semantics: a fieldset is a fieldset, a section is a section.
-No silly tricks.
+No silly tricks. - No JavaScript, with the exception of the HTML5 shim to make IE<9 behave.

 Here’s the HTML structure I’m happy with:

-HTML for a <section>:
+HTML for a <section>

-HTML for a <fieldset>:
+HTML for a <fieldset>

 <fieldset>

-• A <fieldset> is actually wrapped inside a <section>.
+is actually wrapped inside a<section>

 Semantically, this is unnecessary, but it makes consistent styling easier.
 The outermost

-<section> provides a consistent container block context, side-stepping any
+provides a consistent container block context, side-stepping any

-un-overrideable browser default styles for the <fieldset> element.
+un-overrideable browser default styles for the<fieldset>

-• The inner content is split into header and body content, identified by elements with the class
+because it makes the HTML structures as similar as possible. - The inner content is split into header and body content, identified by elements with the class

-• For the fieldset case, the .hd element is the <legend> element,
+names “hd” and “bd”. - For the fieldset case, the .hd element is the

-whereas for the section case, .hd is a <header>.
-In both cases, the .hd class
+whereas for the section case, .hd is a<header>

-• The actual text of the caption is wrapped in an element with a “.text” classname
+is attached to an element that semantically represents a caption for its logical block. - The actual text of the caption is wrapped in an element with a “.text” classname

 rather than just being simple inner content of the caption.
 This is because we need to hang

 some extra styling on an inner element of the .hd element.
-(For a <section>,
+(For a<section>

-the .text element is an <h1> element, because a <header>
+the .text element is an<h1>

 deserves an actual heading element inside it.)